itsvoit/Neuroshima-Hex-3.0-in-java/README.md

   Tile - Base class for all usable tiles in the game.
 Has attributes which define what the tile can do.
 Can be Placable or Instant

   Attributes - Define tile's properties.
 Can be passive (eg. medic heal or Toughness) or active (eg. warrior's attack or HQ's Mobility).
-Help with managing new Armies additions (just create new attributes and add them to new tiles).
-Can work on self or others attached to the unit that has it.
+Help with managing new Armies additions (just create new attributes and add them to new tiles) - Attribute interface with use method.
+Just pass the board and let the attribute do the thing :)